mkfizi/tailstart/DIRECTORY.md

 ### src/js

-This directory should contain all your project's Javscript files.
+This directory should contain all of your project's Javscript files.
 For starter, it contains below files:

 * `script.js` ─ Main Javascript source codes.